Have you ever struggled to master a new skill or concept and wished there was a magical tool to speed up the process?

 Using the Feynman Technique without looking up your source materials is a good way to test your comprehension of a topic and is ideal for self-testing before an exam.

-A great way to practice this is to get into a small study group and take turns teaching each other the material that will be on your exam.
-If everyone in the group gets stuck on an idea, work together to simplify it until it is clear to everyone.
+A great way to practice this is to get into a small study group and take turns teaching each other the material on your exam.
+If everyone in the group gets stuck on an idea, work together to simplify it until it is clear.

-Explaining these concepts to your classmates or friends will not only stimulate your senses, but it will also provoke emotional responses that help you retain the information.
+Explaining these concepts to your classmates or friends will stimulate your senses and provoke emotional responses that help you retain the information.

-Group studying is not always effective, but when using the Feynman Technique in a small group setting, it can benefit everyone who is involved.
-However, you always have to remember to find the study environment that works best for you.
+Group studying is not always practical, but using the Feynman Technique in a small group setting can benefit everyone involved.
+However, you must never forget to find the best study environment for you.

-To self-test, go through all of the information that you are trying to learn without referencing your notes.
+To self-test, review all the information you are trying to learn without referencing your notes.
 See how far you can get in explaining the concepts without getting stumped.

-The Feynman Technique forces you to completely understand a concept because otherwise, you wouldn't be able to explain it to a child.
+The Feynman Technique forces you to completely understand a concept because otherwise, you can't explain it to a child.
 In this way, the information is ingrained in your memory.

 To quote John Medina, a leading expert on cognitive studies and the founding director of two brain research institutes, “The more a learner focuses on the meaning of the information being presented, the more elaborately he or she will process the information.
 This principle is so obvious that it is easy to miss.”